 Home water testing is important for existing homeowners as well as those considering purchasing a home.
-The water we drink nourishes and sustains us.
-We use it daily to wash and cook with.
-We work with a recognized laboratory to offer Water Quality Testing because everyone deserves safe, clean water and we want to provide you with the information you are looking for about the quality of the precious resource we all take for granted.
+We use it daily to wash and cook with and the water we drink nourishes and sustains us.
+Spotlight Inspection Services works with a recognized laboratory to offer Water Quality Testing because everyone deserves safe, clean water.

 Why should I have my water tested?